-No Activity Element Hazards Identified Existing Controls Risk Additional Controls Required Residual Risk 17 Operations in summer and hot climates.
+No Activity Element Hazards Existing Controls Risk Additional Residual Identified Controls Required Risk

+17 Operations in summer and hot climates.
 Sun Injury Crews will be briefed on preventative measures.
 Boleh was designed for operations in the tropics and is fitted with adequate ventilation.
 Upper deck is cooled with seawater.
 Awning is rigged in harbour, bimini at sea in the tropics.
 Reduced Low 18 "Hands to Bathe" Swimming Dangers Non-swimmers do not take part.
 One person is nominated as "lifeguard".
 A line is trailed astern to aid boarding and a ladder or scrambling net is rigged.
 Dinghy rigged, in water and ready for immediate use.
 Boleh's motors are not operated and the dinghy may only be used with oars.
-Reduced Check tide and current Low 19 Operations in coastal and inshore waters.
+Specific Swimming Risk Assessment to be followed.
+Reduced Check tide and current.
+Adhere to Risk Assessment Low 19 Operations in coastal and inshore waters.
 Grounding Skippers, Mates and watch leaders will be trained and qualified to appropriate levels in navigation and boat handling.
 Navigation "best practice" is applied.
-Depth reading below keel set on Nav Plotter and checked manually with a lead line before leaving harbour.
+Depth reading below keel set on Nav Plotter and checked manually with a lead line.
 Reduced Low 20 Child and vulnerable person protection Safeguarding Issues Notwithstanding the Skipper's responsibility for the safety and safeguarding of the crew, the Client or Charterer retains specific responsibility for safeguarding issues.
 Boleh Skippers and Mates are DBS checked when required and briefed on the Boleh Trust Safeguarding policies for Children and Vulnerable Adults; there is a nominated Boleh Trust Safeguarding Officer.
 Reduced Low